 WordPress makes it easy for anyone on your team to optimize every single post and page for SEO!
-Built-in, you’ll be able to optimize your permalink structure, create meaningful meta descriptions, generate XML sitemaps, and so much more.
+With just the built-in functionality of the CMS, you’ll be able to optimize your permalink structure, create meaningful meta descriptions, generate XML sitemaps, and so much more.

 As far as written content goes, not only do you have full control over things like heading tags and URLs, but you can easily assign categories and tags to help group content together.
 (This is very helpful if you’re following Hubspot’s topic cluster methodology.)